JordanCWard/IBC/README.md

 This dashboard was created in Power BI.
 The data was cleaned using Excel and Power Query.

-### High-Impact Recommendations:

-- **Strategic Growth in Japan:** Capitalize on Japan’s preference for premium products and high average order value (AOV) by enhancing localized strategies to drive sales and deepen market penetration.
-- **March Sales Opportunity:** Maximize the 18% March rebound with targeted campaigns focused on post-holiday customers, featuring spring promotions and new product launches.
-- **Address Refund Rates:** Tackle high refund rates in the UK, Canada, and India by identifying root causes and implementing solutions to boost satisfaction and profitability. <br> <br>

-### High-Impact Recommendations:

--   **Capitalize on High-Margin Items:** Focus on subcategories and categories with the highest profit margins, including Accessories (59% margin), Fenders, Bike Stands, and Tires & Tubes.

--   **Optimize Underperforming Products:** Revisit pricing, production, and marketing strategies for subcategories with weak or negative profit margins (e.g., Jerseys, Touring Frames).

--   **Leverage Best-Selling Categories:** Bikes consistently show strong revenue (peaking at $36 million in 2019).
-Strengthen marketing campaigns and supply chain management around key bike subcategories (Mountain Bikes, Road Bikes) to build momentum.

--   **Tailor Efforts to Top Regions and Customers:** Countries such as France and Germany have higher average revenue per top customer ($13k in France, $10k in Germany).
-Create targeted promotions or loyalty programs for France and Germany to further increase sales.

 ### Dashboards

 <img width="1200" alt="Dashboard" src="https://github.com/user-attachments/assets/c8cc56fc-9b96-4eb1-b2c5-b27bbf669576" />